bcala1/bcala1.github.io/goodthings.md

 ## Tea

-My favourite tea is currently Milk Oolong, it is so delicate and soft.
+Currently, my favourite tea is Milk Oolong, it is so delicate and soft.
 I especially enjoy the [tea blend](https://www.hebdentea.com/product/milky-oolong/) by Bird&Blend with coconut.

 ## Photography